The Power of the A/B Test: Part 2

 If the results from your A/B Test are not obvious enough to make a real difference in your marketing strategy, then you will need to regroup, check your list of possible tests and try again.
 The same applies if the results of your A/B Test turn out to be conflicting, but not really helpful.
 Like if one ad yielded high PPC results, but the other ad turned out with a much higher conversion rate.
 Such results would be interesting, but it would not help you understand exactly which factor contributed to the drastic change in result — which is the entire point of performing an A/B Test in the first place.

 Regardless of where you choose to begin this process of elimination, please remember that consistency is key!
-Quality A/B Tests can sometimes take several weeks before yielding the results you seek, so don’t lose hope if you have not yet found success with your own online attempts to optimize your conversion rates.
+Quality A/B Tests can sometimes take several weeks before yielding the results you desire, so don’t lose hope if you have not yet found success with attempts to optimize conversion rates on your own.
 The staff of Two Trees is here to answer any question you might have in that avenue, and we’ll be sure to continue sharing as much information as we can to help you along the way.

-Featured image in header courtesy of Xilo Photography / ConvertKit.
+Featured first image courtesy of Xilo Photography / ConvertKit.